arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ### Using the system trust store

-X509-SVIDs MUST NOT be validated using the systems trust store.
+X509-SVIDs MUST NOT be validated using the system trust store.
 The SPIFFE ID carried in the URI SAN is not a verified attribute in the broader X.500 ecosystem and using the system trust store as trust anchor would allow ANY certificate authority in it to issue a X509-SVID for ANY SPIFFE-ID which would be considered trusted.
 In comparison: using SPIFFE-native validation methods restricts the signing of SPIFFE-IDs to the corresponding trust domain signing keys.

 ### Using the JWT-SVID `iss` claim